Shri Swaminarayan Mandir, Karachi

-The Shri Swami Narayan Mandir, Karachi (شری سوامی نارائن مندر) is a Hindu temple that is the only Swami Narayan temple in Pakistan.
+The Shri Swami Narayan Mandir, Karachi (شری سوامی نارائن مندر) is a Hindu temple that is the only surviving Swami Narayan temple in Pakistan.
 The temple is notable for its size and frontage, over 32306 sqyd on the M. A. Jinnah Road in Karachi city.
 The temple celebrated its anniversary of 216 years in April 2004.
 There is a sacred cowshed within the premises of this temple.
 The temple is located at the centre of a Hindu neighbourhood in Karachi.
 The building that housed a dharmshala (guest house) for visiting devotees has now been converted to the office of the City District Government.

 Independence of Pakistan and India and after

 The temple became a refugee camp in 1947.
 The original images of Swaminarayan were removed and taken to India during the turbulent times of independence.
 One murti that was originally at this temple is now located in Khan Village, Rajasthan.
 People who wished to settle in India from all over Sindh awaited their departure to India by ship at this temple.
 The temple was visited by Muhammad Ali Jinnah, the founder of Pakistan during this period.
 In 1989, for the first time since the independence in 1947, a group of sadhus from the Shri Swaminarayan Mandir, Ahmedabad visited the temple.
 Since then, small groups from the Ahmedabad temple pay this temple a visit every few years in a pilgrimage.